-In order to License My-T-Pen, the correct License Key and Serial Number must be entered into the IMG License Manager, along with some text for the Customer (and optional Company) text areas.
+In order to License OnScreen with CrossScanner, the correct License Key and Serial Number must be entered into the IMG License Manager, along with some text for the Customer (and optional Company) text areas.
 The License Key and Serial Number can be found on the Certificate of Authenticity, or in the Software Unlock Codes e-mail.